w3f/polkadot-wiki/docs/knowledge-base/account-abstraction.md

 ### Smart-contract Level Account Abstraction

-Account abstraction can be implemented in parachains also with traditional smart-contracts for example using the [ink!](https://docs.polkadot.com/develop/smart-contracts/wasm-ink/) smart contract language.
+Account abstraction can be implemented in parachains also with traditional smart contracts for example using Wasm-based smart contract languages.

 ## Further Readings